Last Updated on September 14, 2022 by Morgan Beard

 In 2005, the Securities and Exchange Commission recommended FASB address a lease accounting project.
-Under ASC 840, corporations were required to report on off-balance-sheet arrangements.
+One that provides auditors, and businesses with more financial transparency.
+Under ASC 840, operating leases are off-balance sheet arrangements.
 Fast forward to today, and ASC 842 is replacing ASC 840 and creating new guidelines that say all lease liabilities should be accounted for on the balance sheet.

 The ASC 842 transition date for public companies was Jan.
 1, 2019, but private companies were granted an extension giving their teams until Jan.
 1, 2022, to transition.
-The graph below shows transition dates based on your fiscal year:
+The graph below shows transition dates to the new leasing standard based on your fiscal year:

 What Is FASB ASC 840?